lunarc/lunarc_docs/docs/aurora_modules.md

 module load OpenMPI/1.8.8
 module load R/3.2.3
 ```
-and have acces to R.
+and have access to R.

 ## Lmod cache